-- A separate prescription of a U100 fast-acting insulin is required for use with V-Go (see Section 3 for insulins tested with V-Go). - Two (2) vials of insulin are required for the V-Go 20 option. - Three (3) vials of insulin are required for the V-Go 30 and 40 options.
+A separate prescription of a rapid-acting U100 insulin is required for use with V-Go (see Section 3 for insulins tested with V-Go).

+- Two (2) vials of insulin are required for the V-Go 20 option, as 65 units are required daily for filling and dosing. - Three (3) vials of insulin are required for the V-Go 30 option, as 75 units are required daily for filling and dosing. - Three (3) vials of insulin are required for the V-Go 40 option, as 85 units are required daily for filling and dosing.